-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome Austin in a day!
 When someone says Texas, certain images spring to mind: cowboy hats, rodeos, Matthew McConaughey, rodeo clowns, barbecue, perhaps mechanical bulls.
 Maybe you imagine you could see all of these things if you tried to explore Austin in a day.

 But do you think of Whole Foods?
 That’s right, our nation’s premier paycheck-stealing purveyor of organic goods and services originated deep in the heart of Texas in the Lone Star State’s capital of Austin.
 There’s a reason people nickname this city “The People’s Republic of Austin”.
 It’s a little bit country and a little bit your freshman dorm.
 Come join me and we’ll spend a terrific Austin in a day eating, walking, and not buying expensive cowboy boots.

 Where to Stay?

 I can’t recommend the exact hotel where I stayed when I saw Austin in a day because I was on a tight budget and the hotel was a little sketchy.
 But I can recommend the area!
 You’ll want to stay in Downtown Austin.
 It’s where all the action happens, so if you want to catch a late-night movie at the Alamo Drafthouse or get up early to wait on line at Franklin Barbecue, you’ll be all set!

 And if you want more guidance than that, I know where you can find over 800 hotels to explore in Austin, no matter what your budget.
 Just click here to see them all!

 Austin in a Day